Ewan McDonald rolls along a road like no other.

 Time for Craig's party trick.
 He digs out clods and draws pictures on the beach.
 It's easy to imagine the original campers doing the same thing over the past 20,000 years.

-We're nearly at the end of this stretch of the road, but there are a couple more gawps — Carlo Sand Blow, huge dunes that extend far inland.
+We're nearly at the end of this stretch of the road, but there are a couple more gawps — Mundlo Rocks and Carlo Sand Blow, huge 130m-high dunes that extend far inland.
 It almost feels like you're walking on the moon or across a dessert but you're right on the ocean's edge and the view is breathtaking.
 I'm told the best time to visit is sunrise or sunset.

-Out-of-towners often drive unsuitable vehicles past this bluff as the tide comes in.
+Out-of-towners often drive unsuitable vehicles past the bluff at Mundlo Rocks as the tide comes in.
 Rainbow Beach's hotel bar has a photo wall of shame of $70,000 drowned off-roaders that weren't ("24 a year on average," Craig reckons).

 Exhilarating, expansive and exotic, but this is the Lesser Great Beach Drive.
 The Really Great Beach Drive continues for 300 more kilometres, on to (literally) and around Fraser Island, returning to the mainland near Hervey Bay.